squinkylabs/SqHarmony/docs/harmonyII.md

 ## Panel controls, per transposer

 **Enable**: there are six transposers in Harmony II.
 They are only active if enabled.
-If you want to output a three not chord, for example, enable three of them.
+If you want to output a three note chord, for example, enable three of them.

 **Transpose Degrees**: This is the main control for each transposer.
 This sets by how many scale degrees each transposer will transpose.
 So, to transpose by a thirds, set this to +2 (since a third is up two scale degrees from the root).